dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

                 some_code = 1
                 break

+    def equivalence_no2():
+        # WITHOUT return/continue/break
+        if 'finally':
+            try:
+                ...
+            finally:
+                some_code = 1

+        else:
+            try:
+                ...
+            except BaseException:
+                some_code = 1
+                raise
+            else:
+                some_code = 1

 So does it need to be deprecated?
 Or is even issuing a warning needed?
 I would vote for not.
 Why?